Esri/calcite-design-system/conventions/README.md

 }
 ```

+### Interaction events

+Pointer events should be used in favor of mouse events to maximize device compatibility.

 ## Properties

 Private/internal properties should be annotated accordingly to avoid exposing them in the doc and/or API.
 You can do this by using the `@private`/`@internal` [JSDoc](https://jsdoc.app/) tags.